pinterest/PINFuture/README.md

 ### What is a Future?

-A Future is a wrapper for "a value that will eventually be ready to use".
+A Future is a wrapper for "a value that will eventually be ready".

-A Future is a state machine that usually begins in a "Pending" state.
-"Pending" means that the final value of the Future is not yet known but is currently in-progress.
-The Future will eventually transition to either a "Fulfilled" state and contain a final value, or transition to a "Rejected" state and contain an error.
-"Fulfilled" and "Rejected" are terminal states for a Future.
+A Future can have one of 3 states and usually begins in the "Pending" state.
+"Pending" means that the final value of the Future is not yet known but is currently being computed.
+The Future will eventually transition to either a "Fulfilled" state and contain a final value, or transition to a "Rejected" state and contain an error object.
+"Fulfilled" and "Rejected" are terminal states, and the value/error of a Future cannot change after the first fulfill or reject transition.

 ![State diagram for a Future](https://cloud.githubusercontent.com/assets/1527302/21839743/3e2709a2-d78e-11e6-8044-9df62b662fd6.png "State diagram for a Future")

-Once a future resolves or rejects, it's frozen and cannot resolve or reject again, and its value cannot be changed.

 ### Examples
 #### Method signatures